Why study A Level Further Mathematics?

-A Level Further Mathematics is a course of study that supports the development of mathematically informed individuals.
+AS Level and A Level Further Mathematics is a course of study that supports the development of mathematically informed individuals.
 It will encourage you to think and act mathematically, using mathematical skills and forms of communication to analyse situations within mathematics and elsewhere.
 The course provides a balance between breadth and depth of mathematical knowledge.
-The pure core provides the foundations for further mathematical study, onto which you will add two options taken from Statistics, Mechanics, Discrete Mathematics and Additional Pure Mathematics.
+The pure core provides the foundations for further mathematical study, onto which you will add two options; Discrete Mathematics and Mechanics.
 These options provide flexibility to prepare you for further study and employment in a wide range of highly mathematical disciplines that require knowledge and understanding of sophisticated mathematical ideas and techniques.

 Where does A Level Further Mathematics lead?

 For progression to many courses at university it is important to have strong mathematics skills.
 For most science, technology, engineering and mathematics (STEM) degree courses A Level Mathematics is a requirement and AS or A Level Further Mathematics is often a preferred subject.
 Anyone applying to study a degree in a STEM subject should consider taking Further Mathematics to at least AS Level as the additional content helps ensure a successful progression to university.
 AS Level Further Mathematics is accessible to most A Level Mathematics students.
 Having A Level Further Mathematics on your university application is a way to make it stand out.